Are you looking to expand your tone with more amps and pedals? Then you need an ABY switch.

 This allows you to process your audio signal in two different ways and switch between them or blend them together.

-It is commonly used as an amp switcher for expanding sonic palette.
+It is commonly used as an amp switcher for expanding your palette sonically.
 It frees you from being limited to one amp or signal chain.

 You can plug the two independent signals into different amps or pedals.
 And this gives you more tone flavors to play with.